Be2Can Festival: Top films and a look at Leni Riefenstahl!

 Leni Riefenstahl, born in Berlin in 1902, has sparked both admiration and controversy with her work.
 After ending her dance career due to injury, she focused on filmmaking and became known for mountain films such as “The White Hell from Piz Palü”.
 The personal encounter with Adolf Hitler in 1932 was a turning point for her, and she put her artistic talents at the service of the National Socialist movement.
 Her films such as “Triumph of the Will” and the documentation of the 1936 Summer Olympics have been criticized several times as suggestive propaganda.
 World reports that her work never regained the same status after the war due to political controversies.
 Despite official denazification, she was unable to return to the film business.

 The documentary “Riefenstahl” by Andres Veiel, which premiered in 2024, is described as a psychological portrait of the filmmaker.
 Veiel's film sheds light on Riefenstahl's self-image and the social entanglements of her work, attempting to place her statements in a critical context.
 It is particularly mentioned that the film also draws a current reference to the right-wing movement during the 18 months of editing.
 The film is praised by critics with a score of 96% on renowned platforms such as Rotten Tomatoes and 82/100 on Metacritic, which underlines the widespread recognition of its analysis.
-Wikipedia It is found that the Riefenstahl's estate was handed over to the Prussian Foundation for Cultural Heritage in 2016, which contributes to further research into life and work.
+Wikipedia notes that Riefenstahl's estate was handed over to the Prussian Foundation for Cultural Heritage in 2016, which contributes to further research into her life and work.

 Festival details